open-marketplace/open-marketplace/README.md

 ## About BitBag

-BitBag is a company of people who **love what they do** and do it right.
-We fulfill the eCommerce technology stack with **Sylius**, Shopware, Akeneo, and Pimcore for PIM, eZ Platform for CMS, and VueStorefront for PWA.
-Our goal is to provide real digital transformation with an agile solution that scales with the **clients’ needs**.
-Our main area of expertise includes eCommerce consulting and development for B2C, B2B, and Multi-vendor Marketplaces.</br>
+BitBag is a Software House working on digital commerce projects on top of best open-source technologies, such as Sylius, Shopware, Pimcore, Symfony and Vue Storefront.
+We work with worldwide companies who see eCommerce as an important factor of their strategy.

-If you need some help with Sylius development, don't be hesitated to contact us directly.
-You can fill the form on [this site](https://bitbag.io/contact-us/) or send us an e-mail at hello@bitbag.io!
+If you are one of those merchants and need help within the above-mentioned technology stack, contact us directly.
+We could be the right people to do the job.
+You can fill the form on [this site](https://bitbag.io/contact-us/) or send us an e-mail at hello@bitbag.io.

 ## License